 Supplements are great because they do NOT require a physician’s prescription and they can be used right away.

-- GAG's (glycosaminoglycans)
+- GAGs (glycosaminoglycans)

 - High doses of fish oil

-- Supplements which improve thyroid function
+- Supplements that improve thyroid function

-- Supplements which improve insulin resistance
+- Supplements that improve insulin resistance

 These therapies are all designed to help MANAGE or regulate leptin levels by improving leptin sensitivity.